-Dave Franchina serves as environmental counsel to clients seeking regulatory and compliance advice in a wide variety of substantive areas, including solid and hazardous waste, water and air pollution, wetlands and surface water reclamation, chemical regulation, environmental remediation, and occupational safety and health.
-He has counseled clients in project development matters with complex environmental implications, multimillion-dollar clean-ups, environmental insurance coverage cases, superfund matters, and has steered clients through the web of environmental regulation in real estate and commercial transactions.
+Dave Franchina leads the Environmental Practice Group at McGuireWoods, where he serves as environmental counsel to clients seeking regulatory and compliance advice in a wide variety of substantive areas, including solid and hazardous waste, water and air pollution, wetlands and surface water reclamation, chemical regulation, environmental remediation, and occupational safety and health.
+He has counseled clients in dozens of project development matters with complex environmental implications, multimillion-dollar clean-ups, environmental insurance coverage cases, and Superfund matters.
+He has steered clients through the web of environmental regulation in real estate and commercial transactions.

 Dave also regularly partners with the firm’s corporate, finance and real estate practices to provide environmental due diligence in the course of acquisition, sale, leasing and financing transactions.

 Advised a Brownfields redeveloper in acquiring and cleaning up a former paper manufacturing plant ready to be proposed for inclusion on the federal National Priorities List.
 Worked with the client, the U.S. EPA and the North Carolina Department of Environmental Quality to develop a Memorandum of Understanding to allow for the cleanup of the property while protecting the client from federal and state legal cleanup liability.
 After closing, worked with the client to complete the cleanup years ahead of schedule.

 Advised developers of and investors in renewable energy projects on environmental liability, and on environmental permitting necessary to allow development to proceed on a timely basis.
 Projects included solar and biomass.